During the cross-examination of Oscar state prosecutor Gerrie Nel got Oscar to admit the following:

 Together Van Rensburg and Botha followed the blood trail upstairs and made their way to Oscar’s bedroom.

-When presented with Photograph 55 in court Van Renburg testified that that it shows how he found the bedroom:
+When presented with Photograph 55 in court Van Rensburg testified that it shows how he found the bedroom:

 On Oscar’s version Colonel van Rensburg committed perjury here.